superhero-com/superhero/docs/tutorials/hackathon/00a-quickstart.md

 # 00a — Quickstart (fast track)

-> [!IMPORTANT]
+!!! important
-> Short on time?
+    Short on time?
 Follow this 10–15 minute path to get an extension running end‑to‑end.

 ## 1) Install Superhero Wallet
 - Add the Chrome extension and create/import an æternity account.